 The long Easter weekend conjures thoughts of Easter egg hunts, family roasts, and the promise of warmer weather.
 But Easter is also the beginning of the gardening year for many, as they make use of the bank holidays to get the garden sorted – before things really get out of hand!

 If you haven’t started already, then it’s definitely time to get the lawnmower out.
 Your first cut of your grass is probably overdue, so raise the blades to their highest setting and get mowing.
 While you’re at it, give the lawn a feed to set it up for the season ahead.
+Find all of our top lawn care resources in one place at our using our lawn care hub page.

 Divide and conquer!